 In 2025, the San Francisco Giants finished the season 81-81.
 They were 161-163 in two seasons under Melvin and missed the postseason for the fourth-straight year.

-With Vitello heading to San Francisco, the Volunteers need a head coach to fill the vacant spot for 2026.
+With Vitello heading to San Francisco, the Volunteers need a head coach to fill the vacant spot.
 An immediate fit for the head coach spot would be associate head coach Josh Elander.

 He is also the recruiting coordinator for Tennessee.
 This means he has helped put together multiple elite recruiting classes that elevated the Tennessee program.
 The Volunteers could maintain their recruiting prowess with Elander at the helm.
 Elander has been on the Tennessee coaching staff since 2017, the entirety of Vitello’s tenure in Knoxville.